jbh/jbh.github.io/_posts/2017-05-01-Apigility-Entity-Mapper-Tips.md

 Entities are simply an object representation of our data.
 It should not do anything with the data.
 It should not have any logic within it.
 It simply represents our data as an object.
 With that in mind, our Entity will need a property for each field.
-It will also need one method for converting the object to an array, and one function for populating the entity.
+It will also need one method for converting the object to an array, and one method for populating the entity.

 ```php